DasLab/ubr/README.md

 Each of these steps are illustrated with working examples below.

-Below that are descriptions of two more advanced features: [merging UBR output](#merging-lanes) from multiple sequencer lanes and [subdividing](#subdividing-ubr-output-by-sublibraries) UBR output based on sublibraries.
+Below that are descriptions of three more advanced features: [merging UBR output](#merging-lanes) from multiple sequencer lanes, [subdividing](#subdividing-ubr-output-by-sublibraries) UBR output based on sublibraries, and handling data from [Ultima](#ultima) sequencers.

 ## Example